FeTS-AI/Front-End/README.md

 ## Citation

-Please cite the following papers that describe the FeTS study and tool:
+If you have found the code and/or its ideas useful, please cite the following articles:

 ```
 @article{pati2022federated,